feliciaiveliz/launch-school/back_end/120/lesson_2/Answer Sheet.md

 #### What is polymorphism?

-Polymorphism is the ability of different objects to respond differently to same methods.
+Polymorphism is the ability of different objects to respond differently to the same method invocation.
 This can be achieved through inheritance (class or interface) and through duck typing.
 Prewritten code can be used for new purposes.

 Example of polymorphism through class inheritance: